MaggGomes/flask/esof/docs/assignment5.md

 </p>

-Although there is no consensus on the part of project members and the community about how this situation should be resolved, we decide (how we are going to solve it), because we think that flask should be as compatible as possible with Customers need.
+Although there is no consensus on the part of project members and the community about how this situation should be resolved, we decide to implement a way that didn't need a big code restructuring and we followed what user [dsully](https://github.com/pallets/flask/issues/1286#issuecomment-223362859) that consists in sending a warning message when a non-ASCII filename is passed to the function send_file().